 These are useful questions to ask yourself during your search for a board directorship.
 There is no easy answer to these questions, although it is one that I am asked often by aspiring board directors.

 Understanding what boards or Chairs look for in potential board members, is critical here.
-Answering this to yourself, will go a long way towards you deciding on a board career.
+Answering this to yourself will go a long way towards you deciding on a board career.
 Having said that, I think that it is often the wrong question to ask.
 Instead, your question should be ‘If I were a Chair, what sort of board would I realistically appoint myself to?’

 Take a moment to answer this – be critical and don’t just answer with the name of an organisation you like.
 Instead, name the organisation or industry you think you can be appointed to and state WHY.

 Let me give you an example of why managing your expectations is so important.
-I recently counselled a client who had run a significant sized family owned food manufacturing business and wanted to sit on the board of a major food retailer.
+I once counseled a client who had run a significant sized family owned food manufacturing business and wanted to sit on the board of a major food retailer.
 He had no prior board experience and few connections in this space.
 He was also used to doing things his way and making autonomous decisions.
 The sum of it was that he was never going to be appointed to that sort of board – despite some evidence that he was good at what he did and knew the business.
 The problem was not the aspiration itself – it is good to be ambitious – but rather that he was unwilling to be moved on which board was for him.

 His inability to manage his expectations had two negative impacts, both stemming from his desire to sit on boards but not being passionate about serving on them or knowing why he should be appointed.